ritua2/gib/conductor/README.md

 **Installation**

 All setup is autmatic after the repository has been initialized.
 User simply needs to specify the Redis key, the base URL for the project, and the base key to be used administrative purposes.
-The InfluxDB database, although installed, is not used for the current iteration of the project.
-Nonetheless, it will be used in the future to maintain user access logs.

 ```bash